 On behalf of 51 affected families, the Pesticide Action Network India (PAN India), the Maharashtra Association of Pesticide Poisoned Persons (MAPPP), the Swiss organization Public Eye and ECCHR filed a complaint against Syngenta with the Swiss OECD National Contact Point in Bern in September 2020.
 Already three months later, the NCP accepted the complaint.
 However, in June 2022, the mediation proceedings ended without result.
 Syngenta refused to resitute the affected families, to discuss the role of its product Polo in the poisonings, or to introduce effective preventative measures.

-Parallel to the complaint, a survivor and the families of two people who died from the poisoning filed a civil lawsuit in Bern, Switzerland, are also seeking compensation from Syngenta based on product liability.
+Parallel to the complaint, a survivor and the families of two people who died from the poisoning filed a civil lawsuit in Basel, Switzerland, are also seeking compensation from Syngenta based on product liability.
 Polo’s active ingredient diafenthiuron came directly from Switzerland.
 ECCHR supports the complainants, who are represented by our partner law firm schadenanwaelte.

 Polo is an insecticide with the active ingredient diafenthiuron, which was banned in the EU in 2002.
 In Switzerland, Polo was taken off the market in 2009, and in March 2017 diafenthiuron was also added to the list of substances that are banned because of their effects on health and the environment.
 Nevertheless, Syngenta continues to market the pesticide Polo in the Global South, such as India.

 The Yavatmal case shows once again that pesticides can only be sold in Europe under strict conditions.
 This is quite different when international agrochemical companies sell their products in the Global South: farmers often use pesticides without protective equipment and are not informed about the possible dangers.
 Companies like Bayer and Syngenta know this.
 Nevertheless, they continue to export these products to maximize profit, accepting negative effects on their customers’ health as part of the cost of doing business.
 We see tmie and again how easily companies can evade their responsibility for harm in the Global South when no binding legal regulations are in place.